mitchellnw/supsup/README.md

 ## Simple one-file notebook example

 We have added `mnist.ipynb` as a self-contained example of the GG and GNs scenarios.
-It runs well on CPUs!
+It runs well without GPUs!

 ## General directory structure